aivic/machineLearning/docs/web.md

 }
 ```

 In the above code, understand the significane of `html_children()` and `html_attr()`.
-The code has elaborate comments to brief what each command is doing.
-The output of the above code will be similar to the previous section output but for each skill.
+The code has elaborated comments to brief what each command is doing.
+The output of the above code will be similar to the previous section output and available for each skill.

 ## Conclusion
 You have learned how to fetch data directly from table(s), with CSS selector and automatically navigating to multiple pages to retrieve information.
 For advance web scraping you may want to look into **RSelenium** package.